Flank Steak Tostadas

 My mom and I have always been fans of tostadas (a.k.a. chalupas, at some restaurants).
 Crunchy, flat corn tortillas topped with whatever you want.
 Since we liked them so much at restaurants, we continually tried to make them at home when I was younger.
 We tried everything to get those tortillas crunchy – fried them to within an inch of their life, baked them, fried them and then baked them.
 They always turned out….OK.
 They were somewhat crunchy, but also still chewy, and not quite the same as the restaurant version we loved.

 Fast forward 20 years, when my hubs and I decide we want to make tostadas.
 Now, a 5-second Google search reveals a foolproof method – spray the tortillas with nonstick cooking spray and then bake them.
 Of course, why didn’t we think of this before?
 It works like a charm, I tell ya.
-So, lets thank our lucky stars for the internet, and whip up these crunchy steak tostadas for a quick dinner this week (or even include these crunchy shells as part of a fajita bar.
+So, lets thank our lucky stars for the internet, and whip up these crunchy steak tostadas for a quick dinner this week (or even include these crunchy shells as part of a fajita bar with my shrimp fajita recipe).
 Crunch crunch crunch crunch.

 - 8 corn tortillas